 The RCUK policy supports both ‘Gold’ and ‘Green’ routes to OA, with a preference for immediate OA with the maximum opportunity for re-use (Gold OA).

 Gold OA means that the publisher provides, via its own website, immediate and unrestricted access to the final published version of the paper, which should be made available using the Creative Commons Attribution (CC-BY) license.
 This may involve payment of an ‘Article Processing Charge’ (APC) to the publisher.

 Via the Green OA route, authors deposit a version of the article in an institutional or subject repository (at Royal Holloway, documents are made OA using our research information system, Pure).
 The RCUK policy requires that the accepted manuscript version of a research paper (the version submitted by an author that has been accepted for publication, and that has been through a peer-review process, sometimes referred to as a postprint) is deposited in a repository.
-If the publisher requires it, an embargo period is also applied; this embargo is twelve months for the Sciences, Technology, Engineering and Mathematics (STEM), twenty four months for the Arts, Humanities and Social Sciences, and six months for Biomedicine).
+If the publisher requires it, an embargo period is also applied; RCUK will accept an embargo period of up to 6 months for the Sciences, Technology, Engineering and Mathematics (STEM) subjects, and up to 12 months for the Arts, Humanities and Social Sciences, and six months for Biomedicine).
 In some circumstances where funding for article processing charges (APCs) is unavailable during the transition period, longer embargo periods may be allowable.
 Publishers’ copyright policies can be checked using the SHERPA/FACT tool.

 RCUK OA Policy decision tree